MichaelCurrin/github-gql-go/README.md

 ## Limitations ⚠️

-- This project is a proof-of-concept for extending.
-It only has short GQL query is **hardcoded** in this repo as a Go object and the result printed as text.
+- This project only uses one GQL query which is hardcoded in this repo as a Go object.
+The result printed as text.
-- The aim for future development:
+- Aims for future development:
     - Use a selection of `.gql` input file given by the user, or choose from queries known to the app.
-    - And then output saved as a `.json` file.
+    - Save output as a JSON or CSV file.
-- For a more full-fledged Python project that takes GQL files and writes CSV reports for each, see my [GH Reporting Tool](https://github.com/MichaelCurrin/github-reporting-py).
+- For a more full-fledged project that has a variety GQL files and writes CSV reports for each one, see my [GH Reporting Tool](https://github.com/MichaelCurrin/github-reporting-py) in Python.

 ## Documentation